About the Library

 supporting the educational process with varied types of media.
 It accomplishes that

-(TEC) study room, group study rooms, individual study space, Internet facilities,
+study room, group study rooms, individual study space, PCs, and WiFi - and through

 Collections and Services

-The main library provides access to a number of different collections.
-The main book
+The main library provides access to a wide range of resources.
+The main book collection

-also has over 70,000 ebook titles among its holdings.
+has approximately 170,000 volumes and thousands of ebook titles among its holdings.

 The periodicals collection provides digital and print access to numerous journals, magazines, and newspapers.
 Many titles are accessible in the EbscoHost, ProQuest, and JSTOR databases.
-Among the microform collections are the complete Educational Resource Information Center (ERIC) File, the American Culture Series (pre-1874 American publications), the Black History Collection, the Literature of Theology and Church History in North America, the University Music Editions reprint series, and the Eastman School of Music’s collection of early music writings.
+The library also subscribes to general and subject-specific reference databases.
+Among the microform collections are the Educational Resource Information Center (ERIC) File, the American Culture Series (pre-1874 American publications), the Black History Collection, the Literature of Theology and Church History in North America, the University Music Editions reprint series, and the Eastman School of Music’s collection of early music writings.

 Special Collections include those of the Arkansas Baptist State Convention, Clark County Historical Association, University Archives, and Rare Books section of the main library.
 A growing collection of political papers - including those of the late Senator John L. McClellan, the District’s two most recent Congressmen, and former Arkansas Governor Mike Huckabee - is likewise part of Special Collections.